 In my research I apply a data-driven approach to better understand malicious activity on the Internet.
 Through the collection and analysis of large-scale datasets, I develop novel and robust mitigation techniques to make the Internet a safer place.
 My research involves a mix of quantitative analysis, (some) qualitative analysis, machine learning, crime science, and systems design.

-As examples, recently I have been investigating raids organized by trolls against other Internet users, cyberbullying, ransomware, online dating scams, money laundering schemes linked to cybercrime, malware delivery networks, and online social network compromises.
+As examples, recently I have been investigating fake news, raids organized by trolls against other Internet users, cyberbullying, ransomware, online dating scams, money laundering schemes linked to cybercrime, malware delivery networks, and online social network compromises.

 If you are already a UCL student, here are some examples of research papers resulting from successful final projects that I supervised.
 If you are interested in working with me, please write me an email.